-- 735 If a crop is to be added to the list of 53 existing crops in floodam.agri, two options should be considered.
+If a crop is to be added to the list of 53 existing crops in floodam.agri, two options should be considered.
 First, it is necessary to determine whether the crop can be assigned to a vulnerability category.
-If so, it is necessary to calibrate the damaging and action functions with the physiological stages, crop management sequence, yield and price of the crop.
-If not, it will be necessary to create a new crop category (step 5 on figure 8) and to develop new damaging and action functionand to add new sensitivity and decision rules functions.
-For this, data collection - 740 from agricultural experts will be necessary.
-Moreover, agroeconomic agroeconomic data will have to be collected to calibrate the functions.
+If so, it is necessary to calibrate the physiological stages, crop management sequence, yield and price of the crop.
+If not, it will be necessary to create a new crop category and to add new sensitivity and decision rules functions.
+For this, data collection from agricultural experts will be necessary.
+Moreover, agro-economic data will have to be collected to calibrate the functions.